alex-taffe/iOS-Restrictions-Cracker/README.md

 - Add better support for macOS (OpenSSL libraries not preinstalled, use Apple's Crypto library)
 - Add support on macOS to auto extract data from iOS backups
 - Add the ability to read codes in from a file
-- Add a premade list of codes for benchmarking purposes
+- <s>Add a</s> Improve the premade list of codes for benchmarking purposes
+- Add unit tests
+- Compile a list of benchmarks on various systems